David’s family learnt the importance of professionally preparing a Will

 All too often incorrectly drawn up Wills are found to be invalid.
 This can lead to the estate being treated as if you had died intestate, i.e. without a Will.
 Under the laws of intestacy your assets are distributed according to a statutory set of rules.
 This meant that David’s daughter was legally solely entitled to his estate.

-Making a Will is a decision which Will have major implications on your family when you are gone.
-We can help you with this process.
-Our solicitors are professionally trained and tightly regulated to prepare Wills that stand up to scrutiny.
+Writing a Will is a decision that will have major implications on your family when you are gone.
+Our professional solicitors can help you through the entire process and ensure that your Will can stand up to scrutiny.
 We also provide advice on other related subjects, including inheritance tax.